omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 1. Alice gets the ratio(price) from a tracker or an oracle, sign the order.
 2. Alice post this order to a tracker.

+The tracker network must verify the signature.
+If all correct, then sync it to neighbors and push it to connected nodes.

 ## channel state transition

 We use **AMM balance** and **payment balance** to distinguish the two states of channel funds.